-- To qualify for promotion to professor, faculty members must demonstrate: sustained high quality teaching: nationally or internationally recognized research: and a strong service record.
-Faculty performance in teaching, research and service should distinguish them from faculty of other ranks, and the potential for continued excellence in all areas must be evident. - 2.
+1. To qualify for promotion to professor, faculty members must demonstrate performance in scholarship that provides them national recognition, distinguishes them from faculty of other ranks, and reflects

+- the potential for continued excellence.
+Teaching must be of sustained high quality. - 2.
 In scholarship, faculty must demonstrate substantial successful productivity.
-Both quality and quantity of publications are important.
-Conventional evidence for quality includes publications in high-ranking journals and citation by other scholars.
-The committee expects to see a substantial number of publications since promotion to Associate Professor, with a minimum of around two publications per year.
-Faculty will also be expected to have obtained external funding. - 3.
-In service, faculty must have a very strong record of excellence.
-This may take the form of exemplary service to the discipline through its professional organizations, Department, College, University, or community.
-Examples of exemplary service may include, but not be limited to, elected or leadership roles in the Faculty Senate, Standing or Ad Hoc University committees, or state or national professional organizations.
+Conventional evidence includes publications and citation by other legal scholars.
+Both quality and quantity of publications are important, and precise numbers are impossible to establish in advance.
+However, a substantial number of publications since promotion to Associate Professor is required.
+"A substantial number" is defined as number (and type) of scholarship and publication endeavors delineated on the Department's Annual Evaluation Criteria that would consistently earn the faculty member an outstanding for research on most annual evaluations. - 3.
+In service, faculty must have a strong record of excellence.
+This may take the form of service to the discipline, Department, College, University, or community.